 We decided to add the option of changes tracking as well.
 Therefore, the sender and receiver could change the existing documents and all the updates could be tracked via blockchain.
 This way, everybody would see that there were some changes implemented, but again, no one would be able to check what was changed without an encryption key.

 The blockchain network that we created contained a number of nodes: mining nodes and client nodes.
 Mining nodes contain a full version of the blockchain and perform the “proof-of-work” consensus algorithm to mine new blocks.
 Client nodes also contain a full blockchain and do not do any work except for providing a blockchain interface to enable smart contracts creation and calls.
-In our case, we decided to keep the blockchain in the client nodes, so we could easily switch the node types, but it is still possible for the client node to keep only parts of the blockchain.
+In our case, we decided to keep the blockchain in the client nodes so we could easily switch the node types, but it is still possible for the client node to keep only parts of the blockchain.

 The network nodes worked in a permanent operating mode to keep the blockchain up and running.
 We tested our network locally to see how the files are transferred, and the process looked quite smooth and reliable.
 So, we decided on a number of enhancements to be added to the basic features of our network.

-To improve the overall security of the transfer process, we decided to create some alternative document management system: a more secure one that would allow for creating backups and would be compatible with the existing legal compliances and regulations.
+To improve the overall security of the transfer process, we decided to create an alternative document management system: a more secure one that would allow for creating backups and would be compatible with the existing legal compliances and regulations.
 We also wanted this system to be available both through web access and on a mobile device.
 The next security improvement related to the account features was to implement a password recovery option, allowing one to restore passwords with the help of the user’s personal data.
 As for the private key, we wanted to have it stored in a local registry or split it into multiple files.
 In both cases, the new features would be accessible and could be used as a service.

 To allow for comprehensive network analysis, we created the concept of a tool that could monitor and display network performance and gather statistics.
 This tool would provide an interface for network search, covering blocks, addresses, transactions.
 It would also visualize all these transactions in a clear and transparent way.
 To improve the user experience provided by our network, we developed a custom monetization and payments approach, defining the way the client nodes pay for transactions as well as the benefits that the mining nodes receive.
 Thanks to the custom document storage and “wallet and account” services described above, the shared economy of blockchain can be easily maintained.